20 Spring Phrasal Verbs and Expressions – Fresh Vocabulary for the Season (B1–B2)

 Spring into action

-Meaning: to begin doing something suddenly and energetically.
+Meaning: To begin doing something energetically and immediately.

-• As soon as the sun came out, the gardeners sprang into action.
-Spring phrasal verbs and expressions
+- As soon as the sun appeared, the gardeners sprang into action.

 Spring to life

-• The park springs to life with people enjoying the warm weather.
+- The park springs to life once the weather gets warmer.

 Spring ahead

-Meaning: to move forward, often used for daylight saving time.
+Meaning: To move the clock forward for daylight saving time.

 Spring fever

-• The warm weather gave everyone a case of spring fever.
+- The sunshine gave everyone a touch of spring fever.

 Spring cleaning

-• She spent the weekend doing spring cleaning to refresh her home.
+- She spent the weekend spring cleaning the house.

 Spring chicken